Fellowships and grants

 The fellowships are for Australian researchers - established, early career, and PhD students - to avail themselves of the resources and intellectual environment of the EUI.
 The fellowships are offered by the Australian European University Institute Fellowships Association Incorporated.

-The Bill Kent Prato Research Fellowship is offered by the Bill Kent Foundation Fund to enable a postgraduate student (PhD or Masters by research) currently enrolled at Monash University in the area of Medieval and Renaissance Studies to visit our centre.
+The Bill Kent Prato Research Fellowship is offered by the Bill Kent Foundation Fund to enable a graduate student (PhD or Masters by research) currently enrolled at Monash University in the area of Medieval and Renaissance Studies to visit our centre.
 It is intended to build expertise in this area of study and to offer students the opportunity to undertake research in Europe and to make international contacts in the field.
-This fellowship was established in honour of the Founding Director of our centre, Professor F.W.
+This fellowship was established in honour of the Founding Director of our centre, the late Emeritus Professor F.W.
 (Bill) Kent.

 There is one fellowship available each year.
 The award amount may vary from year to year (in 2019 it was $3500).
 Funds may be used for airfares, ground travel, and accommodation within Europe.